 Read More: Junk Boats In Hong Kong – Your Guide To Family Friendly Boat Rentals

-Tai O Dragon Boat Water Parade & Race
+Tai O Dragon Boat Water Parade & Race 2025

 Make it a day trip!
 Tai O is known as one of the last few remaining fishing villages in Hong Kong.
 The historical south side of Lantau retains its unique character with many points of interest such as crisscrossing stilt houses, ancient temples, the Tai O infinity pool, a rock formation called General Stone, and, always a fave, pink dolphins.
 With so much to see, a fun-filled day trip is sure to be had!

-Where: Tai O Market Street Bridge
+Where: Tai O Creek and Pier

 Read More: Tai O Fishing Village – Family Restaurants, Hikes And More

-Aberdeen Dragon Boat Races
+Aberdeen Dragon Boat Race

-What sets the Aberdeen Dragon Boat Race apart from the others is the use of “long boats” which are 90 feet long, with 48 paddlers seated in 24 rows of two; double the size of the medium boats commonly seen in other races!
+What sets the Aberdeen Dragon Boat Race apart from the others is the use of “long boats” which are 90 feet long, with 48 paddlers seated in 24 rows of two; double the size of the dragon boats commonly seen in other races!

 Where: Aberdeen Promenade/Aberdeen West Typhoon Shelter